-A keen sauna user herself, Patrick is well-versed when it comes to research about sauna use.
-Some of the studies she has discussed are pretty impressive, including one that linked sauna use to a whopping 40 percent reduction in all causes of mortality.
+A keen sauna user herself, Rhonda is well-versed when it comes to research about sauna use.
+Some of the studies she has discussed are pretty impressive, including one that linked sauna use to a whopping 40 per cent reduction in all causes of mortality.

 One study by Harvard found that sauna use: